cldf/cldfbench/README.md

 One of the design goals of CLDF was to specify a data format that plays well with version control.
-Thus, it's natural - and actually recommended - to curate a CLDF dataset in a version controled repository.
+Thus, it's natural - and actually recommended - to curate a CLDF dataset in a version controlled repository.
 The most popular way to do this in a collaborative fashion is by using a [git](https://git-scm.com/) repository hosted on [GitHub](https://github.com).